 Paints: Choosing paint colours from a craft shop will get the kids away from their games console for a while.
 You could make a trip of it by organising a picnic in the local park before or after a visit to the shop.
 The Works (link) have a fantastic range of acrylic paint sets and paint brushes and are based nationwide.
 Or, visit your local craft shop to see what they have in store.
 Acrylic paint pens are a bit more expensive but much easier and less messy to use if you have tots.
 They may even stock a sealer to finish off your rocks

 Rocks: Collecting rocks can be great fun and again can be a morning, afternoon or day trip out to a beach or river with a picnic planned.
-Get the children to look out for fun shaped rocks like the kite and heart shaped ones in the photos below.
+Get the children to look out for fun shaped rocks like the kite and heart shaped ones in the photo above.
 Take a hessian or canvas bag to put your finds.
-Do be aware of the dangers of being by a river and the beach with young children, and also only take a few rocks you are going to use, without disturbing the natural environment.
+Do be aware of the dangers of being by a river and the beach with young children, and also only take a few rocks you are going to use without disturbing the natural environment.

 Painting Rocks: Wash the rock and allow to dry thoroughly (best overnight) before painting otherwise the paint won’t sit well.
 Adding a base colour to the rock will make it much smoother to use paint pens or brushes for your designs.
 If you are not sure how the designs will look, use chalk to draw out your design on the rock first as it can easily be washed off.
 If you are struggling with a particular design you wish to copy from a book, trace it out on tracing paper then turn the pencil side over onto the rock and rub the other side of the tracing paper using a pencil.
 This should give you a faint outline to work with.